konsumer/zen_night/README.md

 *  Tells you when you should get to bed for your desired wakeup time
 *  Observes your movement & sleep cycles to pick best time to wake you, with fail-over, in case it can't find a good time
 *  Gentle vibration waking
-*  If phone is around & logging is enabled, will save movement log on remote server (open-source)
+*  If phone is around & logging is enabled, will save movement log on couchdb